precis-logging/base/readme.md

 You can change this in the configuration or in the served.js if you don't like it.

+Most of the concepts in the UI are from this blog article https://nylas.com/blog/react-plugins the basic idea was converted from Coffeescript over to JSX and then updated/modified to work for this base project.
+The origional source can be found at https://github.com/nylas/component-store-example

 ##API

 API Documentation is provided by Hapi-Swagger as long as you define your plugin routes properly.
 Take a look at the test plugin to see how to setup routes properly to support builtin documentation.
 Documenation is provided via the /documentation route.